 The Mainland is actually an complete alternative to the islands.
 This is where you will find the ‘real’ Greece, not the summer-time holiday version you see on travel posters.

 Here you will find amazing beaches, wonderful food, authentic towns and villages, incredible history and archaeology, rich culture and anthropology and all at very affordable prices.

 You can also find extreme luxury and decadence too if that’s what you are after.
 The only Aman resort in Greece (the location for the movie Glass Onion, Knives Out) is in the Peloponnese and the only Four Seasons is on the Athenian Riviera.
 There are high-end resort areas on the Peloponnese found in the Porto Heli region and the Costa Navarino.
 Here you will find luxury brands such as The Romanos and The Westin.

 Athens, of course, is a year-round destination and a great alternative to the islands at any time.
 If you’ve visited Athens many times ( it really could take years to explore properly) or are looking for a different city experience in Greece then check out Thessaloniki, the capital of Macedonia and considered the ‘gourmet’ capital of Greece.

 The interior of the Mainland also offers incredible bangs for your bucks.
 With the second-highest number of Mountains in Europe after Austria, many people do not know that there are over 25 ski resorts and they offer a very affordable alternative to their western European neighbours.

 Even outside winter, the interior can be a delight with vibrant Autumn leaves and beautiful Spring wildflowers everywhere.
-Towns like Ioannina are a wonderful place to base yourself or Kalambaka or Trikala to explore extraordinary Meteora.
+Towns like Ioannina and Arachova are a wonderful place to base yourself or Kalambaka or Trikala to explore extraordinary Meteora.